microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Exercise Task

 1. To create a new search parameter, you need to `POST` a `SearchParameter` Resource to the FHIR service database.
 See the `Create New Search Parameter` call in the FHIR Search Postman collection for an example.
 When ready, go ahead and run the `Create New Search Parameter` call in Postman.
+You should receive a `201 Created` response code from the FHIR service.

 2. To perform a search using the custom search parameter that you just created, first [follow these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters) to test the search parameter.
 Return here when you have finished the process.